What are the Italian feminine nouns? How do you tell them apart from masculine ones?

 The moon is full tonight.

-Feminine nouns are commonly preceded by a feminine definite article or a feminine indefinite article in Italian.
+In Italian, feminine nouns are usually preceded by a feminine definite article or a feminine indefinite article.

 Feminine nouns ending in -e

-Italian nouns ending in -e can either be masculine or feminine and some of them cannot be told apart.
+Italian nouns ending in -e be either masculine or feminine, and some are indistinguishable.

 Tigre